 Child benefit when working in Sweden

-If one parent works in Sweden and the other does not work or if both parents work in Sweden, child benefit is paid by Sweden.
+If one parent works in Sweden and the other parent does not work, or if both parents work in Sweden, child benefit is paid by Sweden.

 Did you find this information relevant?